soswow/my-presentations/resume.md

 ### 06/2009 - 08/2009 - Contractor on experimental project @ Mozilla Corporation
-I was working on experimental module of Bespin project, which would parse PSD (Photoshop) file and produce web components (html+css).
-One the main results of this work was Python library, that could parse PSD.
+I was working on an experimental module of Bespin project, which would parse PSD (Photoshop) file and produce web components (html+css).
+One the main results of this work were Python library, that could parse PSD.

 ### 10/2003 - 04/2009 - Java Web Developer @ SQA Partners